Pseudobithynia pentheri

 Pseudobithynia pentheri is a species of freshwater snail with a gill and an operculum, an aquatic gastropod mollusk in the family Bithyniidae.

 The specific name pentheri is in honor of malacologist Arnold Penther, who collected this species.

-Glöer & Yildrim (2006) moved this species from the genus Bythinia to the genus Pseudobithynia in 2006.
+Peter Glöer & M. Zeki Yildrim moved the species from the genus Bythinia to the genus Pseudobithynia in 2006.

 Distribution

 This species is endemic to Turkey.

 The type locality is "Vilayet Kayseri.
 Soisaly 1075 m ü.M".